 - Deviations from normal operational conditions indicated by the parameters analysed, including readings from real time electronic systems

 - Checks using our FGas Refrigerant gas detection devices adapted to the refrigerant with a sensitivity of at least 5 g/year

 - Checks using proprietary bubble solutions / soapsuds

 - Checks using the application of UV detection fluid (or suitable dye) in the circuit (only if approved by the manufacture)

-Before pressure testing with a suitable pressure testing gas (e.g. Oxygen-Free-Nitrogen), the refrigerant is recovered from the whole system by our qualified FGas Engineers.
+Before pressure testing with a suitable pressure testing gas (e.g. Oxygen-Free-Nitrogen), the refrigerant should be recovered from the whole system by suitably qualified FGas Engineers.

 REPAIRING OF AIR CONDITIONING REFRIGERANT LEAKS

 Repairing FGas Refrigerant Leaks on Refrigeration, Air Conditioning & Heat Pump (RACHP) equipment is an important legal requirement that carries fines of up to £200,000 within the UK and detected leaks must be repaired as soon as possible.